CarlosPena00/tldr_a_curious_moon/README.md

 ## Transit

-- Respect the ETL (extract, transform, load)
+- Respect the ETL (extract, [transform](sql/normalize.sql), load)
 - Before a `create` must have a `drop * if exists [cascade]`
-- Create a schema just for importing the data with text type
+- Create a [schema](sql/import.sql) just for importing the data with text type
-- Put everything in an idempotent script
+- Put everything in an idempotent script (same input same output)

 ## In Orbit